usamabenashraf/Koraspond/README.md

    ```
 - Start the prometheus service using the following command:
     prometheus --config.file=prometheus.yaml
-- Accessed the prometheus servive at http://localhost:9090. and use the following commands to see graphs and tables:
+- Access the prometheus service at http://localhost:9090. and use the following commands to see graphs and tables:
   ```
   http_requests_total{method="GET",status="200"}
   http_requests_total{method="GET",status="404"}